Skip to content

 Frequently Asked Questions

 Yes.
-The FTC Safeguards Rule applies to any business significantly engaged in financial activities, which includes tax return preparation regardless of whether it is conducted on a full-time, part-time, or seasonal basis.
-If you prepare tax returns and handle client nonpublic personal information, you are a covered financial institution under 16 CFR Part 314.
-There is no minimum volume threshold that grants an exemption from the core program requirements.
+The FTC Safeguards Rule applies to all tax return preparers classified as financial institutions under the Gramm-Leach-Bliley Act, regardless of whether they operate full-time, part-time, or seasonally.
+If you prepare federal or state tax returns for clients and handle nonpublic personal information, you are covered.
+There is no minimum number of returns filed or hours worked that would exempt a seasonal or part-time preparer from the rule's requirements.

-The FTC can impose civil penalties of up to $51,744 per violation per day under Section 5 of the FTC Act (15 U.S.C. § 45(m)), with this amount adjusted annually for inflation.
-In a multi-element enforcement action — where a practice has failed to conduct a risk assessment, has no designated Qualified Individual, and lacks staff training — each deficiency can be treated as a separate violation, compounding the total exposure.
-Beyond FTC penalties, noncompliance can also result in IRS EFIN suspension, client litigation under state consumer protection law, and state regulatory action.
+The FTC can impose civil penalties of up to $51,744 per violation per day under Section 5 of the FTC Act.
+In multi-element enforcement actions — where a practice fails on several requirements such as risk assessment, staff training, and Qualified Individual designation — penalties accumulate for each separate violation.
+Beyond FTC fines, noncompliant practices face IRS EFIN suspension, client lawsuits under state consumer protection laws, independent state attorney general actions, and lasting reputational damage that can end client relationships permanently.

 Share